tlaskowsky/cdk-gitlab-3day-workshop/lab-1/lab-1.md

     * **Using VS Code:** Stage, commit, and push your changes.
         ```bash
         git add .
-        git commit -m "Lab 1: Implement Core/Compute stacks and basic CI/CD"
+        git commit -m "Lab 1: Implement Core/Compute stacks and CI/CD"
         git push origin main # Or master
         ```
 2.  **Monitor GitLab Pipeline:**
     * Go to your project's `Build -> Pipelines` section.
 The pipeline should start.
     * Observe the stages: `bootstrap`, `validate`, `build`, `deploy-dev`.
-    * Check job logs, especially for the `bootstrap_dev` and `deploy_to_dev` jobs.
+    * Check job logs for success.
 3.  **Check AWS CloudFormation:**
     * Once `deploy_to_dev` succeeds, go to the AWS CloudFormation console.
     * Verify the `CDKToolkit` stack exists (from bootstrap).
-    * Verify the `CoreStack` and `ComputeStack` are in `CREATE_COMPLETE` status.
+    * Verify the `CoreStack` and `ComputeStack` are in `CREATE_COMPLETE` or `UPDATE_COMPLETE` status.
 4.  **Verify AWS Resources:**
     * Check S3, SQS, and EC2 consoles for your bucket, queue, and instance.
-Note the **Instance ID**.
+Note the **Instance ID** (it will likely have changed).
 5.  **Test the EC2 Polling Logic:**
-    * **Send Manual SQS Message:** Go to SQS Console -> Your queue -> Send and receive messages -> Enter `{"test": "Hello from console", "source": "manual"}` -> Send message.
+    * **Send Manual SQS Message:** Go to SQS Console -> Your queue -> Send and receive messages -> Enter `{"test": "Final test!", "source": "manual"}` -> Send message.
-    * **Connect to EC2 Instance:** Go to EC2 Console -> Instances -> Select your instance -> Connect -> **Session Manager** -> Connect.
+    * **Connect to EC2 Instance:** Go to EC2 Console -> Instances -> Select your *current* instance -> Connect -> **Session Manager** -> Connect.
     * **Check Logs:** In the EC2 terminal session:
         ```bash
         tail -f /home/ec2-user/sqs_messages.log
         ```
     * **Observe Output:** You should see your test message logged within ~20 seconds.

+    * **>>> Understanding Repeated Messages <<<**
+    * You might notice that if you leave `tail -f` running, the same message appears in the log repeatedly every ~30-40 seconds (depending on visibility timeout).
+    * **Why?** Our current script only *receives* messages (`aws sqs receive-message`), it doesn't *delete* them.
+When SQS delivers a message, it makes it invisible for a "Visibility Timeout".
+If the message isn't deleted within that time, it becomes visible again for another consumer (or our looping script) to pick up.
+    * **Is this expected?** Yes, for this simple Lab 1 script, this behavior is expected.
+In later labs involving actual processing, we would add a step to delete the message after successful processing to prevent this.

 ---

 ## Congratulations!

 You have successfully completed Lab 1 using the pre-deployed VPC!
-You've set up the core application stacks, configured CI/CD including bootstrap, and verified the basic compute logic.
+You've set up the core application stacks, configured CI/CD including bootstrap, verified the basic compute logic, and understand why messages might repeat in the current setup.